alallema/picture_dictionnary/api/README.md

 ## API Resources

 - GET /pulse — heartbeat check if our API is online
-- GET /pictures(#get-pictures) — fetch all pictures from the database (Not implement yet)
+- GET /filteredtags/?key=tag1,tag2 - fetch pictures filtered by multiple tags
 - GET /picture/[tag] — fetch pictures by tag from the database
 - GET /tags - fetch all labels and objects from database
 - GET /labels - fetch all labels from database